viant/mcp-sqlkit/README.md

 <SecretBaseLocation>/<driver>/<database>/<namespace>
 ```

+Key points about secret storage:

+* Encryption uses Blowfish-GCM with keys managed by scy; SQLKit never stores
+  secrets in plain text.
+* The location scheme is pluggable – any URL that scy recognises works
+  (`file://`, `mem://`, `gsecret://`, `vault://`, …).
-Changing `SecretBaseLocation` to an empty string keeps all secrets purely in
+* Changing `SecretBaseLocation` to an empty string switches to `mem://`
-memory – convenient for demos but **do not use in production**.
+  storage so secrets live only for the lifetime of the process.
+Great for
+  demos, **not recommended for production**.

 ## Authentication & authorization